 Figure 38.
-Integration of multi-omic data of enzimes and proteins involved in photosynthesis, Calvin cycle and starch biosynthesis.
+Integration of multi-omic data of genes and proteins involved in photosynthesis, Calvin cycle and starch biosynthesis.

-Genes involved photosynthesis electron transport chain and Calvin cycle are uniformly expressed early in the morning during both summer and winter photoperiod.
+Genes involved photosynthetic electron transport chain and Calvin cycle are uniformly expressed early in the morning during both summer and winter photoperiod.
 The expression of those genes early in the morning seems to be conserved independently of the photoperiod, since it has been also observed in Ostreococcus under 12h of light and 12h of dark (Monnier et al., 2010).
-However, the already mentioned rhythmic profiles with 12h period (2 peaks of expression per day) are described by numerous genes involved in both processes during winter photoperiod (Fig. 38).
+However, the already mentioned rhythmic profiles with 2 peaks of expression per day are described by numerous genes involved in both processes during winter photoperiod (Fig. 38).
 The anticipation to the short light period during winter photoperiod is not only reflected on photosynthesis efficiency (Fig. 36-37).
 Instead, it is found systematically in the complete metabolic interaction of both processes.

-In addition, protein abundance rhythmic profiles with 12h period are observed under summer photoperiod.
-This phenomenon has been previously observed in RuBisCO small subunit (RBCS) protein abundance profile in plants (CITA pedir a fran), our multi-omics integration show that this phenomenon is present systematically in the Calvin cycle enzymes, as well as some proteins from the photosynthesis electron transport chain.
+Protein abundance rhythmic profiles with 12h period are observed under summer photoperiod.
+This phenomenon has been previously observed in RuBisCO small subunit (RBCS) in plants (CITA pedir a fran).
+Multi-omics integration of our results shows that this phenomenon is present systematically in the Calvin cycle enzymes, as well as some proteins from the photosynthetic electron transport chain.
 Also, these 12h period profiles are not transcriptomically regulated, since its encoding transcripts describe one peak of expression per day.
 The mRNA rhythmic profiles of some enzymes from the Calvin cycle are in agreement with previously published data in plants (Pilgrim & McClung, 1993), so it suggest that a strong post-translation regulatory mechanism is causing this 12h period profile in proteins involved in photosynthesis during long photoperiods in both microalgae and plants.

 Integration of starch content diel oscillations with multi-omic data

-There exist an influx of carbon compounds obtained from the Calvin cycle that are accumulated inside cells as starch.
-The accumulation and degradation of starch have been described to be circadian regulated since a periodic oscillation of its content is observed in photosynthetic organisms as Chlamydomonas and Arabidopsis, as well as a rhythmic gene expression profile of the enzymes involved in the process (Flis et al., 2019; Ral et al., 2006; Sulpice et al., 2014).
-Starch content in Ostreococcus tauri under diurnal cycles is also rhythmic with a 24h period (Fig. 39), reaching its maximum starch content at the high irradiance hours under both summer and winter photoperiods.
+There exists an influx of carbon compounds obtained from the Calvin cycle to starch.
+The accumulation and degradation of starch have been described to be circadian regulated, since a periodic oscillation of its content is observed in photosynthetic organisms as Chlamydomonas and Arabidopsis, as well as a rhythmic gene expression profile of the enzymes involved in the process (Flis et al., 2019; Ral et al., 2006; Sulpice et al., 2014).
 Chlamydomonas reaches its maximum starch content few hours after sunset (Ral et al., 2006), while Arabidopsis plants reach it exactly at sunset (Feugier & Satake, 2013).
-In both cases, starch starts to accumulate during the light hours, until amylase (AMY) enzymes are activated and its degradation starts.
-Starch content is a result of a controlled balance between its degradation (where AMY is inolved) and its synthesis (where APL is involved).
-In Ostreococcus tauri, AMY (ostta10g00260) protein abundance starts to increase right after the high irradiance hours, coinciding with the beginning of starch degradation.
-Whereas, APL (ostta07g03440) protein abundance seems to increase in order to counter the degradation of starch during the night hours and avoid carbon starvation (Fig. 39-B).
+In both organisms, starch starts to accumulate during the light hours, until amylases (AMY) are activated and its degradation starts.
+Starch content is a result of a controlled balance between its degradation (where AMY is involved) and its synthesis (where APL is involved).
+Starch content in Ostreococcus tauri under diurnal cycles is also rhythmic with a 24h period (Fig. 39), reaching its maximum starch content at the high irradiance hours under both summer and winter photoperiods.In Ostreococcus tauri, AMY (ostta10g00260) protein abundance increase right after the high irradiance hours, coinciding with the beginning of starch degradation.
+Whereas, APL (ostta07g03440) protein abundance seems to increase in order to counter the degradation of starch during the night and avoid carbon starvation (Fig. 39-B).